si-thu-zaw/SimpleBooks/README.md

 The project is developed and hosted on the Mendix platform.
 In addition to the standard tools, the following modules from the Mendix App Store are used:
 * Email Template | Used for creating email templates, connecting to the SMTP server and sending the auto generated document to the intended client
-* Encryption | Used by the Email Template module for encryption and decryption of documents using PGP
+* Encryption | Used by the Email Template module for encryption and decryption of system email access credentials and documents using PGP

 ## Developers